For Thais overcome by the king's death, medics and a hotline

 "It's just that I'm old.
 I've seen His Majesty for a long time," he added.

-There was a government web page to advise people how to cope with grief, besides a counseling hotline, the Ministry of Public Health said.
+There was a government webpage to advise people how to cope with grief, besides a counselling hotline, the Ministry of Public Health said.

 "Those who are overcome with emotion can call it," said ministry spokesman Suwannachai Wattanayingcharoenchai.

-Most of Thailand is hushed in dignified mourning, but in some areas news of the death fueled tension.
+Most of Thailand is hushed in dignified mourning, but in some areas news of the death fuelled tension.

 About 400 people gathered outside the home of a soya milk vendor in the southern province of Phuket on Friday to protest against a Facebook post by the vendor's son that they saw as insulting to the king, police said.